 \subsection{Data-Generating Processes}

-Because a two dimensional exposure space is easier to visualize and describe compared to higher dimensional spaces, we start by investigating a squared dose-response relationship between two exposure variables where an interaction occurs between the exposures when each meets a particular threshold value.
-We extend simulations to the three dimensional case.
-In both 2-D and 3-D exposure simulations there are specific outcome values generated for each subspace of the mixture based on split points $\mathcal{D}_d$ but there exists one region with the maximum outcome (the truth that we want).
-In both scenarios, the goal is to determine if our data adaptive target parameter is targeting the region that maximizes the conditional mean outcome for the given sample and evaluate how CVtreeMLE approaches this desired oracle parameter as sample size increases.
-To meet this goal, we construct a data-generating process (DGP) where $Y$ is generated from a tree-structured covariate-adjusted relationship of a mixture consisting of components, $A_1,A_2,A_3, A_n$.
-That is, generally in each simulation we generate exposure regions, where the density of the region is driven by covariates and there is one region that has the maximum difference compared to outside the respective region.
-More details for each simulation are given below.
+Because a two-dimensional exposure space is easier to visualize and describe compared to higher-dimensional spaces, we created a squared dose-response relationship between two exposure variables where an interaction occurs between the exposures when each meets a particular threshold value.
+Specific outcome values were generated for each subspace of the mixture based on split points $\mathcal{A}_d$, but there exists a region with the maximum outcome (the truth that we want).
+The goal is to determine whether our adaptive target parameter is targeting the region that maximizes/minimizes the conditional mean outcome for the given sample and to evaluate how \texttt{ CVtreeMLE} approaches this desired oracle parameter (the true PIE for this region) as the sample size increases.
+To achieve this goal, we construct a data-generating process (DGP) explained below.